 [In alphabetical order]

 Adam Eterovich.
-Adam has been collecting information on Croatian emigrants for longer than anyone.
-He has several books out and is the founder of the Croatian Genealogical and Heraldic Society.
-His roots are on the island of Brac' and he lives in California.
-Here is his website and his email address.
+Adam collected information on Croatian emigrants for longer than anyone.
+He had several books out and was the founder of the Croatian Genealogical and Heraldic Society.
+His roots were on the island of Brac'and he lived in California.
+He is now deceased.

 Sanja Frigan-Ciuha.
 Sanja lives in Zagreb and specializes in research at the State Archive there (the State Archive in Zagreb has microfilms for all church records in Croatia, including many that the LDS don't have).
 She can also act as a personal guide in the Zagreb area.
 She thinks her English is not so good but it's fine.
 Her Croatian web page is here (and her photo in front of the Zagreb State Archives).
 Her email address is firstname.lastname@example.org

 Niko Kapetanic'.
 Niko, a native of Konavle, has been researching Konavle genealogy for over 20 years (Konavle is the southern-most tip of Croatia).
 An evaluation of his services can be found here.
 More information is here where you will also find his email address.

 Grant Karcich.
 Grant specializes in Istria (largest city: Rijeka) and the islands south of there.
 His website is here and his email is here.
 His website has a Newsletter which has a "new and useful books" section.
 His ancestors were originally from the island of Unije.

 Barbara Starkey (nee Budinich).
 Barbara has done private consulting for several years and has helped numerous people find their roots in Croatia and Poland.
 She has traveled to both countries and is familiar with what is available for research.
 She lives within easy access of the LDS Family History Library in Salt Lake City.
 Please contact her at email@example.com or 1-801-491-4006 for information about rates.